BradleyCodeU/bradleycodeu.github.io/_apcsp/py/pythonfunctions.md

 category: py
 title: Python Functions
 ---
 A function is a behavior.
+It completes a task.
 The names of functions should be verbs.
-For example, makeStudentEmail or sayBonjour.
+For example, makeStudentEmail, sayBonjour, or sendTweet.
 Functions help us break large tasks down into smaller individual actions that are easy to test and can be reused.
 Using functions becomes more important as we start to write longer and more complex programs.

 Here is a simple function.
 It requires one argument.
 If I give it the argument "Alex", then it prints "Bonjour Alex!"
 If I give it the argument "Steve", then it prints "Bonjour Steve!"
 ```python